1984 United States presidential election in Connecticut

 The 1984 United States presidential election in Connecticut took place on November 6, 1984.
 All 50 states, as well as the District of Columbia, were part of the 1984 United States presidential election.
 Voters chose eight electors to the Electoral College, which selected the president and vice president of the United States.
 Connecticut was won by incumbent United States President Ronald Reagan of California, who was running against former Vice President Walter Mondale of Minnesota.
 Reagan ran for a second time with former C.I.A.
 Director George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.

-As of 2020, this was the most recent presidential election in which the Republican nominee carried the following municipalities: Ashford, Cornwall, East Hartford, Hamden, Manchester, Meriden, Newington, Norwich, Portland, Rocky Hill, West Hartford, West Haven, Windham, and Windsor.